Enoch18/health_insurance/README.md

 # Health Insurance Management System for SES Unisure

 ## Overview
 This project is a comprehensive Health Insurance Management System developed for SES Unisure.
-It is built using Laravel for the backend and React for the frontend, leveraging modern web development practices to create a robust, efficient, and user-friendly system.
+It is built using Laravel and Inertia with React for the frontend, leveraging modern web development practices to create a robust, efficient, and user-friendly system.

 ### Key Features
 - **Policy Management**: Full CRUD operations for managing insurance policies.
 - **Claims Processing**: Automated workflows for claim submission and resolution.
-- **Payment Integration**: Secure payment handling via PayFast and PayPal.
+- **Payment Processing**: Authorised users add the payment information for the policy holder.
 - **Dynamic Dashboard**: Visual representations of policies, claims, and payments.
 - **Responsive Design**: Ensures usability across multiple devices.